Mithun05/Project-portfolio-Serverless-Application/README.md

 # Project-portfolio-Serverless-Application

-This sample project is serverless application developed using AWS API gateway, lambda, EC2, S3, DynamoDB.
+This sample project is serverless application developed using AWS API gateway, Lambda, EC2, S3, DynamoDB.
 Utilized the AWS SDK in Java.

 Architecture: